BetterThanWowhead/BetterThanWowhead.github.io/pages/M+/cd.md

 ---

 The key to managing your cooldowns in a m+ dungeon is knowing the route and the dangerous parts of the dungeon.
 Once you know these areas you can start using your
 <a href="https://tbc.wowhead.com/spell=31884/avenging-wrath" data-wowhead="spell=31884"></a> more aggressively and your overall throughput will increase significantly.
 The biggest thing you wan't to be aware of is overlapping cooldowns.
-So if you use
-<a href="https://tbc.wowhead.com/spell=31884/avenging-wrath" data-wowhead="spell=31884"></a> you ideally don’t want to use
+So if you use Avenging Wrath you ideally don’t want to use
 <a href="https://www.wowhead.com/spell=317929/aura-mastery" data-wowhead="spell=317929"></a> or
 <a href="https://www.wowhead.com/spell=642/divine-shield" data-wowhead="spell=642"></a> if its not necessary.
 It’s important to use your entire utility kit as that's where our strength lies, so let's talk about cooldown usage in the dungeons.